- You may have to cope with power failures and icy roads.

 Frostbite is an injury to the body caused by freezing.
 It causes a loss of feeling and color in parts of the body.

-Never use generators, grills, camp stoves, or similar divices inside your home, basement, garage, or camper.
+Never use generators, grills, camp stoves, or similar devices inside your home, basement, garage, or camper.

 Preparing for and coping with a sudden loss of power.